anilzen/QTD2024/content/home/welcome.md

 To register, please click [here](https://go.umd.edu/qtd2024registration).
 {{% /callout %}}

+A limited number of scholarships will be available for researchers from underfunded regions.
+Please register by May 1st for best consideration.

 # Important Dates:

 - *Abstract Submission Deadline:* <span style="color: #ff8c00; font-weight: bold;">March 11</span>